tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:MultiRecord
 - Type: bdqffdq:ResourceType
 - Preferred Label: Multi Record
-- Definition: A set of one or more Single Records.
+- Definition: A set of one or more SingleRecords.
 - Comments: A data set.
 Encoded data with a defined structure that can be described as dcmitype:Dataset.
 - View in: [term-list](../list/bdqffdq/index.md#MultiRecord)